-Dwight Howard is up to new antics in Houston, Will Muschamp’s Gators have no bite and Jerry Jones still thinks that he is not only a great owner, but also a great general manager.
+Dwight Howard is up to new antics in Houston.
+Will Muschamp’s Gators have no bite and Jerry Jones stil thinks that he is not only a great owner, but also a great general manager.
+This sounds like a job for Throwing Tomatoes!

 Oh, and I’m back.